Select the Defaults tab of the Panels to set default values for various parameters to be used during the creation of any new entities after

 default settings are suitable for your geometry or not.

-as defaults with reference to their primary descriptions elsewhere in this User Manual.
-Any commands unique to the Defaults panel will be explained
+reference to their primary descriptions elsewhere in this User Manual.
+Any commands unique to

-Note: Changing default values will not change entities which have already been created.
+Note: Changing default values does not change entities which have already been created.
 New defaults only affect those entities newly

 created after the defaults change.